What causes eye injuries?

 What should happen if a chemical or cleaning solution splashes into a child’s eye?

 The first thing to do when any abnormal liquid gets into the eye is to immediately flush the eye with a lot of water.
 Rinsing the chemical out of the eye decreases the chance of long-term problems.
 The next step is to promptly contact your doctor or go to the emergency department for evaluation.
 It is important to take the chemical or solution to the evaluation to help the doctor determine appropriate treatment.

 Each year hundreds of individuals (often children) sustain serious eye injuries from fireworks used without appropriate supervision and precautions.
 Children should never have access to either legal or illegal fireworks.

 What should happen when a child gets an eye injury?

-A child that sustains an eye injury should seek immediate medical attention from an ophthalmologist to assess the vision function and carefully examine all the structures of the eye.
+A child that sustains an eye injury should seek immediate medical attention from an ophthalmologist to assess the visual function and carefully examine all the structures of the eye.
 Frequent examinations until the eye is completely healed are often necessary.

 Approved and tested eye and face protection is essential to prevent injuries.
 Safety glasses should be worn at all times while playing with airsoft/pellet/paintball guns and these should never be pointed at anyone’s face.
 Sports such as hockey, baseball, lacrosse, field hockey, racquet ball, squash, and shooting require protective eye protection such as goggles or full-face mask at all times.